jeremytammik/RevitLookup/Contributing.md

 There are several different rules for customizing TreeView, DataGrid row, DataGrid cell and they are all located in the file `RevitLookup/Views/Pages/Abstraction/SnoopViewBase.Styles.cs`.

-Suggested methods search for a style/template by `x:Key`:
+Use the DataTemplate `x:Key` property to search for `templateName` inside the switch block:

 ```C#
 public override DataTemplate SelectTemplate(object item, DependencyObject container)